-For additional information, see the Orange County Planning Department website.
+For additional information, see the Orange County Planning and Economic Development Division website.

 The Town of Hillsborough issues zoning permits to verify that the use of a structure is allowed in a given district and that structures are not too tall or too close to the property line.
 Any project that changes the footprint of a structure or adds a new structure or fence requires a zoning permit if the lot is within the town’s planning jurisdiction.

 Trees are regulated by the town in three ways:

 - Any pruning or removal of trees on town property or in public rights of way must be approved by the Tree Board.
 Trees on private property outside the Hillsborough Historic District are not regulated by the town.
 For more information, contact Public Space and Sustainability Manager Stephanie Trueblood by email or by phone at 919-296-9481.

 - Routine pruning of trees within the Hillsborough Historic District does not require approval from the Historic District Commission, however, significant pruning or tree removal may.
 For more information, contact Planning and Economic Development Manager Shannan Campbell by email or by phone at 919-296-9477.

 - The town has a tree preservation ordinance that it follows during the approval process for new residential and commercial developments.

 The Orange County Justice Facility is located at 106 E. Margaret Lane.
 All court-related inquiries should be directed there.
 The phone number is 919-644-4500.